ROCK5GmbH/ansible-mailserver/README.md

 The different possible policies are listed and explained [here](http://www.postfix.org/TLS_README.html#client_tls_levels).
 (The `match=.gmx.net` makes sure that postfix will check the certificate for `gmx.net`, since they do not have one for `gmx.de`)

-You may also want to add your new mailserver to your DNS (A(AAA) and MX record), as well as add an entry for [SPF](https://www.dynu.com/NetworkTools/SPFGenerator) and DKIM.
+You may also want to add your new mail server to your DNS (A(AAA) and MX record), as well as add an entry for [SPF](https://www.dynu.com/NetworkTools/SPFGenerator) and DKIM.